Selsey Frequently Asked Questions

 Why are the current sea defences not suitable for the future?

 Coastal defences do not last forever, and the current defences are reaching the end of their lifetime.
 As sea defences age they become increasingly costly to maintain and these defences were designed 50+ years ago for the conditions at the time.
-We are experiencing increased storminess and sea level rise and combined, mean the level of protection is also diminishing with time.
+We are also now experiencing increased storminess and sea level rise.
+The combination of these factors leads to a quicker reduction in sea protection.

 My property has never flooded, but the flood maps show I am at risk of flooding from the sea.
 Why is this?